ansonl/topo-map-post-processing/README.md

 }
 ```

+## Toolchange G-code File

+You must supply a file containing a minimal toolchange G-code sequence for your printer.

+The location for next extruder index (the tool/filament/color being switched to) must be replaced with `XX` in this text file.
+All instances of `XX` are replaced with the next extruder index. *E.g. When switching to extruder 1, `TXX` will become `T1`*

+This toolchange is used when a toolchange is needed but the existing Prime Tower and toolchange G-code cannot be used.

+Premade minimal toolchange files are located in the `minimal_toolchanges` directory.
+Every 3D printer is different and you should manually verify that the provided G-code is compatible with your printer.

+If you would like to contribute your toolchange G-Code, please make a pull request.

 ## Known Issues

 **Issue:** When this script is run on Windows, it can only correctly process G-code generated on a Windows computer.
 [Python on Windows does not handle Unix line endings correctly.](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers)